 The Trustees are aware that there are individuals who, for whatever reason, wish to undermine our Volunteers and the Charities work.
 This is expressed in letters to the press and in the content of the “Ships Blog”.

 Looking for answers to questions (and not getting any) is not undermining anything.
 Local residents writing to newspapers and putting their point across is not a crime.
 Correcting misinformation supplied by The Project will not affect volunteers.
 In fact, Just because several local Harwich residents have the guts to actually make a stand and ask questions when something seems amiss, it does not mean that there is some organised vendetta against the Project.
 What it means is that there are people willing to stand up and voice their opinion, even when shouted down.
 It is inherently wrong for a registered charity to denigrate the very people that they are looking to for support.
 Instead of being negative towards these people, the Project should be welcoming them in and addressing their concerns and issues.
-They should be showing them that their perceptions are wrong and backing that up with concrete reasoning.
+They should be showing them that their perceptions may be wrong and backing that up with concrete reasoning.

 While the Project continues to be opaque, offers misinformation and refuses to answer the most basic of queries, there will always be members of the public wondering why that is so, whether it be in newspaper print, social media or via this blog.